texasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Pay license fees

 Once the clerk executes the license, recipients must wait 72 hours (3 days) before holding the ceremony, which has to be performed by licensed/ordained religious leaders or authorized judges.
-The couple must get married within 90 days of issuance, after which parties must apply for another license.
+The couple must get married within 90 days of issuance, after which the parties must apply for another license.

-Who can obtain Marriage Records in Texas?
+Who Can Obtain Marriage Records in Texas?

 Anyone can obtain marriage records in Texas.
 As per the Texas Public Information Act, individuals can access or purchase these records, whether in the form of verification letters, electronic copies, or plain or certified copies, following proper requests to the record custodian.
 However, only persons mentioned in records and others with the right to access may obtain certified copies of marriage records that contain confidential information.
 Otherwise, the confidential details are redacted from copies given to the public.

-Can You Lookup Online Marriage Records For Free in Texas
+Can You Lookup Online Marriage Records For Free in Texas?

 However, if finding Texas marriage records - like older marriage records - proves difficult, researchers should consider using third-party platforms like TexasCourtRecords.us as an additional tool.
 The extensive database and advanced search features on these sites may help streamline the search process and conveniently get results.
+Online indexes can help users find marriage information such as names, dates, and locations recorded by town and county clerks.

 Is Texas a Common Law State for Marriage?

 However, domestic partnerships are not the same as common law marriages in Texas and are not recognized as a legal union statewide.
-Only a couple of cities and counties employers in Texas (e.g., Houston, Austin, Dallas) recognize domestic partnerships and let partners claim marriage benefits.
+Only a couple of cities and counties in Texas (e.g., Houston, Austin, Dallas) recognize domestic partnerships and let partners claim marriage benefits.

 disclaimer